 Prezly enables you to write, publish and send your press releases directly from the tool to a database of contacts.
 And those are just the side benefits.

-This makes pitching media so much easier: instead of sending documents and 20MB hi res images, or big blobs of text in the email body, you can simply send a link to your story.
+This makes pitching media so much easier: instead of sending documents and 20MB hi-res images, or big blobs of text in the email body, you can simply send a link to your story.

 Moreover, I like that there is an option to provide the journalists with more than just the press release – you can also update company facts, key figures and they can browse previous events.
 I always hated pasting or adjusting company information in every press release template I sent.
 Now I no longer have to – the journalists can look it up on their own inside the newsroom.

 However, we talked to a lot of our clients and it turns out that a lot of PR folk are not using them.
 This is a pity, as they do deserve their place in your PR toolbox.
-They can save you ton of time on repetitive, tab-switching community management tasks.
+They can save you a ton of time on repetitive, tab-switching community management tasks.

 The corresponding prices also match the features.